-You will find more information about the various types of business partnerships, the people typically involved in them, steps to forming a partnership, along with the advantages & disadvantages of various partnerships can be challenging.
+Finding information about types of business partnerships, the people typically involved in them, steps to forming a partnership, along with the advantages & disadvantages of various partnerships can be challenging.
 Partnerships are a common occurrence in the business world, but is one right for you and your business?

 A partnership is a single business where two or more people share ownership.
 In a partnership each person contributes to all aspects of the business, sharing the profits and losses of the business as well.
 The structure of how many people make up the partnership and their individual responsibilities breaks down into three subcategories.